esper-io/dev-docs/docs/home/console.md

 #### 4\.Alerts status

 The **Alerts status** panel provides a summary of alerts you’ve created, and the number of times each has fired.
-You can see the number of alerts fired by selecting that alert from the dropdown menu.
+You can view the number of alerts fired by selecting that alert from the dropdown menu.

 ## Provisioning methods